kubero-dev/kubero/README.md

 - No hassle with the deployment of the app with helm charts
 - Deploy Addons (PostgreSQL, Redis, more to come)
 - Easy acces of application logs in the UI
-- Easy ans safe restart of the application ibn the UI
+- Easy and safe restart of the application in the UI

 ## Which heroku features are still missing?
 - Dataclips